Excidion/reproML/docs/structure.md

 ## Acknowledgements
 Main influnces when defining this structure were:

-+ [drivendata/cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for structure and opinions
++ [drivendata/cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for a baseline structure to get started with and many good opinions.
+You'll find many (in-)direct quotes especially on this page.

 + [iterative/example-get-started](https://github.com/iterative/example-get-started) for workflow best practices

++ [docs-as-code](https://www.writethedocs.org/guide/docs-as-code/) for opinions on documentation

++ [psf/black](https://black.readthedocs.io/en/stable/) for opinions on code formatting